NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 ///

 Click "Next".
 The following screen will ask you to give your project a name and location.
-Choose a descriptive name (eg. `week_03`) and save it somewhere you will remember.
+Choose a descriptive name (e.g. `week_03`) and save it somewhere you will remember.

 !!! tip